City of Oxford Tramways Company: Closure and legacy

 The company suffered a strike by its tram workers in 1913.

 William Morris and Frank Gray started a motor bus service in direct competition with the tram and without a licence.
 The tramway company responded by replacing its trams with motor buses.
 The last horse trams ran in 1914.
-In 1921 the company was renamed The City of Oxford Motor Services.
+In 1921 the company was renamed City of Oxford Motor Services.

 No Oxford tram survives intact.
 Oxford Bus Museum at Long Hanborough preserves parts of three of the company's double-deck trams dating from 1882, 1887 and 1898, in unrestored condition.

 The poet John Betjeman (1906–84), who was a Magdalen College undergraduate 1925–28, refers to the tramway in his poem On an old-fashioned water-colour of Oxford, published in 1959:

 But we will mount the horse-tram's upper deck...

 Bound for the Banbury Road in time for tea.

 In 2006 Oxford Bus Company commemorated the tramways' 125th anniversary by painting one of its single-deck buses in the tram company's maroon and cream livery.